It's me!

 Components that work perfectly in isolation generally fail when combined.
 Interface assumptions clash and edge cases multiply.

-What this means for you: Integrate continuously, not eventually.
+What this means for you: Integrate continuously, have projects deployed and tested in real environments using effective CI/CD.
 Budget at least 30% of your schedule for integration.
 If you haven't, you're already late.

 6. "Don't Reinvent the Wheel"